top of page

 Biography:

-Edward Yuwei Lu [b.
-2003.11.11] enjoys navigating the line between realism and abstraction, frequently molding evocative sonorities and thoughtfully crafted structures into his creations.
-Often inspired by organic evolution, he takes simple musical gestures and morphs their construction— timbrally, texturally, rhythmically, spectrally, harmonically, melodically, and structurally— over time into something elaborate and intricate, and vice versa.
-He is fascinated with transformation and the malleability of noise and sound.
+Described as having "a captivating, vivid imagination," Edward Lu [b.
+2003.11.11] writes music that jitters, smears, soars, and treads the line between realism and abstraction, molding evocative sonorities and thoughtfully-crafted structures into his creations— often reflecting the natural world, visual art, architecture, imaginative spaces, and everyday objects.
+Drawn to organic evolution, he takes simple musical fragments and morphs their construction— timbrally, texturally, rhythmically, gesturally, spectrally, harmonically, melodically, and structurally— over time into something elaborate and intricate, and vice versa.
+He is fascinated with gradual transformation and the malleability of noise and sound.
 Through his music, he hopes to create immersive, profound, and transformative experiences that spark wonder and joy in his audience and fuel an appreciation for the beautiful things all around.

 View CV